scristofari/image-server/part4/PART4.md

     func GetQueryFromURL(u *url.URL) (*Query, error)
 ```

-As we want to use it for diffrents purpose, on cli, on the server, all the http things
+As we want to use it for differents purpose, on cli, on the server, all the http things
 remains in the `main.go`.

 ### Basic auth.

-To add this fonctionality, we can implement middlewares.
+To add this feature, we can implement middlewares.
 These are some `http.HandlerFunc` which can be chained.

 ```go